Step by Step Guide for WordPress & SquareSpace Users

 - Sign up for Google Analytics service & fill out your business information

-- Locate your Google Analytics tracking ID & paste it into your website
+- Locate your Google Analytics tracking code & paste it into your website

 - Google search your IP address